GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

    5. Expiration/certificate lifetime - set by the `--pod-mtls-signing-duration` option for the kube-controller-manager implementation of this signer (*).
    6. CA bit allowed/disallowed - not allowed.

+Additionally, the signer should verify that the `spec.username` (the requester's fully-qualified username, controlled by the apiserver) MUST match the node-account of the node that the pod is scheduled to.

 (*) This value will default to `--cluster-signing-duration` if not specified (and for MVP this flag may not be implemented).

 For each pod with an automatically projected `serviceAccountToken`, two